 Consultation and Associated Tribes

 In 2018, the park consulted with associated tribes on increasing opportunities for non-consumptive ceremonial use of the park.
-Consultants reviewed park educational media and programming for representation of native peoples and perspectives.
-Previous education consultation focused on the Yellowstone segment of the Nez Perce National Historic Trail and the associated sites and events of the 1877 Nez Perce War.
+Consultants also reviewed park educational media and programming for representation of native peoples and perspectives.
+Previous education consultation focused on the Yellowstone segment of the Nez Perce National Historic Trail and the associated sites and events of the 1877 Flight of the Nez Perce.

 Native Student Opportunities